DuarteMRAlves/Pipeline-Orchestrator/CONFIGURATION.md

 The configuration file is a [yaml](https://yaml.org) file with 2 mandatory sections: [stages](#stages-section) and [links](#links-section).
 The first section defines the stages for the pipeline.
-The second defines the connections between the sections.
+The second defines the connections between the stages.

 ## Stages Section